 Cool and Room Temperature Preservation Options

 Perhaps the easiest food preservation method is storing food items in a cool or room temperature room or area.
+It can easily be seen through refrigerated display cabinets.
 This is the easiest preservation option because it requires very minimal processing.
 This can be in an unheated pantry or porch.

 A root cellar is a popular method for preserving foods.
 Root cellars are typically located underground in a basement or crawl space.
 Cellaring is any type of food storing method that involves controlling light, temperature, and humidity.
 The good thing about cellaring is that it doesn’t matter what type of climate you live in you can use cellaring to some degree.
 Food products that can be stored in a root cellar, pantry or other room temperature storage space are: